dimitri-yatsenko/Database-Systems-for-Data-Science/Assign6.md

 ## Database `shared_sales`

-4. Display all products and their categories
+4. Display all products and their categories.

-5. Display the product names, number ordered, and total  mount owed for each item  on order 160
+5. Display the product names, number ordered, and total  mount owed for each item  on order 160.

-6. Display all customers who have ever ordered a bicycle
+6. Display all customers who have ever ordered a bicycle .

-7. Display the names of products that have never been ordered
+7. Display the names of products that have never been ordered.

-8. Display the names of customers who have never ordered anything
+8. Display the names of customers who have never ordered anything.

-9. Show the customer/employee pairs who share the same last names
+9. Show the customer/employee pairs who share the same last names.

-10. Show the names of all  vendors who sell clothing
+10. Show the names of all  vendors who sell clothing.

-11. Show all products that have not sold since the end of 2017
+11. Show all products that have not sold since the end of 2017.

-12. Show all product names offered by Texas vendors
+12. Show all product names offered by Texas vendors.

-13. Show the name of the  customer who ordered a bicycle most recently
+13. Show the name of the  customer who ordered a bicycle most recently.

-14. Show the name of the vendor who sells the most expensive product
+14. Show the name of the vendor who sells the most expensive product.

 ## Database `shared_world`